mgrabarski/todo-clean-architecture-experiments/README.md

 - Creates new todo list
 - Update todo list name and description
 - Delete todo list
-- Provides todos to complete
+- Get todo list by id
-- Provides todos completed
+- Get all todo lists

 Todo:
 - Add new todo to the list